bahtiyartan/troia/docs/44DateOperations_.rst

 So it is possible to show a DATETIME textfield with default date format using this format parameters.
 Additionally it is possible to configure textfields and table columns independent from user date format configuration using a date format supported by java like "yy.MM.dd".

-System calculates default formats for all date related data types using the date formatting configuration on "SYST03 - System Users" transactoin.
-All this formats can be accessed from TROIA using system variables listed below:
+System calculates default formats for all date related data types using the date formatting configuration on "SYST03 - System Users" transactoin and uses for default formatted textfields and table cells.
+Also, all this formats can be accessed from TROIA using system variables listed below to format custom texts that uses default date formats.

 +-------------------+----------------------------------------------+
 |SYS_DATETIMEFORMAT | Default datetime format                      |